Executive Peer Global Events

 • Case studies of successful control center optimization projects and their impact on the integrated energy system.

-Speaker: Jan Vorrink, Head of System Operations (SOP) & Control Centres NL (SOP-CCN), TENNET TSO
+Speaker: Jan Vorrink, Head of Future Design System Operations & Senior Advisor for International Affairs, TENNET TSO

 How UK Power Networks is Meeting it's Long-Term Challenges of a Low Carbon Economy | Implementing New Technologies & Distribution Systems